zhaocai/GoldenView.Vim/README.md

 ## Quick Start
 [GoldenView][GoldenView] should work out of the box without configuration.
 It should automatically start to resize focused window to [golden ratio][golden-ratio-wikipedia] based on `textwidth` and vim available size.
+You may start to play with it now.

 To get you started, a few default keymappings are list as below: